Professional truck drivers taking time off is of the utmost importance.

 It’s important to take time off to spend with family or friends, and take some time for yourself.

-One of the Mistakes I Make in My Driving Career
+A Mistake I Made in My Truck Driving Career

 Instead of making more money for the extra work I did, it really just added up to a lot more stress for me and my family.